jsikri94/fosdem-2021-content/acid.md

 **Consistency** is the property that the database should never be observable in a state that is inconsistent (the process of course sees its own data that it is manipulating in a transient state).

-**Isolation** is the property that each transaction execute and commit as if it were the only transaction active on the system.
-For example, if the money transfer transaction commits before the transaction that updates business rules.
+**Isolation** is the property that each transaction executes and commits as if it were the only transaction active on the system.
+For example, from the point of view of the database state change, the money-transfer commits either before or after the business rules update, even if the logic for both executes concurrently.

 There is a duality between Consistency and Isolation -- as a practical matter, it is not possible to provide strong Consistency without strong Isolation and vice versa.
 YottaDB provides strong Consistency and Isolation.
 Strict [Serializability](https://en.wikipedia.org/wiki/Serializability) implies strong Consistency and Isolation, and vice versa.